varasys/anextcloud/README.md

 # Nextcloud Installer

+## NOTE
+the `install_nextcloud.sh` script uses the native alpine nextcloud package and is better than the other installer.

 This project aims to create a reproducible Nextcloud installation in an Alpine Linux filesystem based container run with `systemd-nspawn` and the following configuration:

 * alpine linux container OS